carlypeyton/Weather-Dashboard/README.md

 This application was created using the Open Weather Map API.
 In this application, when the user navigates the the page, they may input a city name.
 When the user either clicks the search button, or hits enter on their keyboard, the city name, the current date, the weather icon, and the current weather, including temperature, humidity, windspeed and UV index are displayed.
 A 5-day forecast for that city is also displayed, including date, weather icon, temperature and humidity.

-Areas for improvement include generally cleaning up the code to eliminate any repeated code, and to further stylize the page.

-For questions or additional information, please contact carlypeyton@gmail.com.